Ndomi-Nqeketo/platform_engineer_project/README.md

 - Argo CD is available at `https://argocd.ndomi.local`.
 - Vault is available at `https://vault.ndomi.local`.
 - Prometheus is available at `https://prometheus.ndomi.local`.
+- Grafana is available at `https://grafana.ndomi.local`.
-- Argo CD, Vault, and Prometheus share the Traefik IP and are routed by hostname.
+- Argo CD, Vault, Prometheus, and Grafana share the Traefik IP and are routed by hostname.
 - Vault stores the wildcard certificate at `secret/ndomi-local-wildcard`.
 - External Secrets Operator synchronizes that certificate into namespace-local Secrets:
    - `argocd/argocd-tls`